jpatitucci2018/m2-hw2-Patitucci-Julia/README.md

 - Before the Coffee Gets Cold by Toshikazu Kawaguchi

 ## What's my ideal future?
 I am on the audience analytics track in this degree and with that I hope I can work with a company and analyze their data to help them achieve their goals.
-Ideally, I would love to work in the publishing or fashion industry.
+I would prefer to work with readily available data such as sales or social media data.
+I am not particularly interested in the research side of my track.
+I am hoping that by taking classes such as this one I can obtain skills to make me a more well-rounded candidate.
+Ideally, I would love to work in publishing industry.
+However, I know how hard that can be to break into and thus I am also interested in the fashion or entertainment industries.